What's the Difference Between Cleaning, Sanitizing & Sterilizing?

 There are three main reasons why cleaning and sanitizing is important:

-1. Cleaning and sanitizing helps to prevent pest infestations.
+1. Helps to prevent pest infestations.

 Food poisoning can cause severe illness or even death.
 Frequent, rigorous cleaning and sanitizing will help to prevent this from happening in your restaurant or other food business.